2021 Trek Slash

 MSRP: $3,499 – $8,999 ($7,999 as tested)

 Just a couple of years ago, our reviewer Noah Bodman called the 2018 Trek Slash one of the best all-round Enduro bikes he’d ridden.

 But in the world of mountain bikes, a couple of years feels more like a decade, given how quickly brands have been changing bike geometry, suspension, components, and almost everything else we use to ride.
 The Slash that Noah reviewed had been essentially unchanged since it was released in the 2017 model year, so many people have been eagerly waiting to see what would come next.

 This September, Trek provided those people with an answer when they released the all-new, 2021 Slash.

 Trek says their two main goals when redesigning the Slash were to (1) “enhance the Enduro race capability of the bike” and (2) “preserve the ultimate Trail rider experience.”

-We’ve now had two reviewers on the Slash and have updated our initial review.
+We’ve now had three reviewers on the Slash and have updated our initial review.
 First, we’ll dive into what Trek changed on the Slash to accomplish those two goals, how the new bike’s design compares to the rest of the crowded Enduro 29er category, and then discuss our on-trail impressions.